zemd/eslint-flat-config/README.md

 > [!WARNING]
 > The package does not support ESLint v9 yet.
-Please use v8+ until all underlying plugins get supported new ESLint version.
+Please use v8+ until all underlying plugins support new ESLint version.

 - Easy,